 - Home Environment & Maintenance.
 Safeguards may need to be implemented so the home is physically safe from falls.
 An emergency call alert can avoid disasters.
 Setting up services for cleaning, food delivery, repairs, and maintenance can keep the home more livable.

 - Medical Management.
 The number one reason aging in place fails is due to a change in health status.
 Occasionally, changes can come out of the blue, but most are easily anticipated by professional ongoing observation.
 Subtle changes can indicate the need for a doctor visit, lab tracking, or medication management.
 An elderly person, regulating their own medications, can carry a significant risk.
 When a professional coordinates conflicting doctor’s orders, refills, and med box setup, stability is enhanced.
 24/7 on-call is critical to spot problems as they occur and apply solutions.

 - Legal Documents Completed.
 Completed documents are a critical element to elder management.
 Power of Attorney, Directive to Physician, and HIPPA Release are essential to be able to obtain information urgently and to have a legal voice in care decisions.

 - Personal Care.
 Implementing a home companion for personal care begins the process of support that can be maintained over time and adjusted as needed.
+For many, at-home support is the key to keeping the elderly safe at home.
 Although the start can be uncomfortable for some, caregivers often become the “difference-makers.”